xobs/libesphttpd/README-flash_api.md

 * __cgiGetFlashInfo()__
 CGI function returns a JSON object describing the partition table.
 It can also verify the firmware images, but not by default because that process takes several seconds.

+## Configuration Options

+* __Allow OTA of Factory Partition (not recommended)__
+Defines CONFIG_ESPHTTPD_ALLOW_OTA_FACTORY_APP.
+This option allows cgiUploadFirmware() (in cgiflash.c) to write to the Factory partition.
+It it not recommended for production use.
+It is useful if you need to update the factory app via OTA for some reason.
+To use it, build this project with CONFIG_ESPHTTPD_ALLOW_OTA_FACTORY_APP and upload it to one of the OTA partitions on your device.
+Then reboot your device into that OTA and then you will be able to upload an image to the factory partition.

 ## HTTP REST API

 The flash API is specified in RAML.  (see https://raml.org)